Connecting families living with dementia in pandemic situations and beyond

 5) to identify using service data the best combination of the standard service package and other infrastructure and support for an optimised model to recommend in Hong Kong.

-BrainLive is led by Dr. Gloria Wong, Assistant Professor of the Department of Social Work and Social Administration at HKU.
+BrainLive is led by Dr. Gloria Wong, Associate Professor of the Department of Social Work and Social Administration at HKU.
 The project is expected to train 60 BrainLive Hosts and provide service to 180 families living with dementia.
 Five NGOs are currently collaborating with HKU to promote and implement the project.

 Funding amount: HK$3.39M